VincentGranville/xLLM/README.md

   <li><b>Exact search</b>, broad search, negative keyword search, search by recency, search by category and so on (available from the UI).</li>
   <li><b>Advanced UI</b> allowing fine-tuning in real time with intuitive parameters (explainable AI), access to agents, various types of search, structured output or chat-like response, suggested prompts relevant to your query, relevancy scores and so on.
 A lot more than a prompt box!</li>
   <li><b>Fine-tuning</b> in real time with intuitive hyperparameter sets, each component having its own set</li>
+  <li>Stemmer, un-stemmer and related components (auto-correct, building a table of acronyms and synonyms specific to a corpus, used as augmentation mechanism)</li>
+  <li>Evaluation metric, in particular to assess exhaustivity in the concise response while taking into account the relevancy scores</li>
 </ul>